resilops/resilops-agent/README.md

-# Resilience Agent

-`resilops-agent` is the Kubernetes-side runtime for ResilOps resiliency validation.
-It runs in a customer Kubernetes cluster, communicates with the ResilOps control plane, executes resiliency scenarios through `resilience-lib`, and emits structured event and metric telemetry.

-This repository is proprietary software owned by ResilOps.

-## What the agent does

-- Sends periodic heartbeats to the control plane.
-- Polls for queued resiliency scenario claims.
-- Fetches and executes scenario runs through `resilience-lib`.
-- Captures namespace discovery snapshots.
-- Uses Kubernetes `Lease` resources for leader election.
-- Forwards telemetry through a Fluent Bit sidecar.

-## Repository roles

-- `src/agent/`: the real application.
-- `helm/agent/`: the publishable Helm chart for the agent.
-- `mockserver/`: supporting mock control plane for local development only.
-- `examples/`: supporting demo workloads and scenario payloads only.

-## Release workflow

-The intended release flow is:

-1. Create a Git tag and GitHub release.
-2. Run the chart release workflow.
-3. Publish the Helm chart to GHCR as an OCI artifact.
-4. Customers install the published chart.

-The chart release workflow packages `helm/agent` and publishes it to:
+# ResilOps Agent

+`resilops-agent` is the Kubernetes-side runtime for ResilOps resilience validation.
+It runs inside a customer cluster, receives scenario work from the ResilOps control plane, executes that work through [`resilience-lib`](../resilience-lib), and emits structured telemetry back to the platform.

+This repository is public so the execution model, RBAC scope, and cluster-side behavior are inspectable.
+Issues and pull requests are welcome.

+## What This Agent Does

+The agent is responsible for the cluster-local parts of a resilience validation
+run:

+- heartbeats to the control plane
+- polling for queued resilience scenario claims
+- fetching and executing scenario runs through `resilience-lib`
+- namespace discovery snapshots
+- leader election through Kubernetes `Lease` resources
+- forwarding event and metric telemetry through a Fluent Bit sidecar

+In practice, this repo is the delivery and runtime layer around `resilience-lib`.
+The library defines how scenarios execute.
+This agent handles how that runtime is deployed, configured, authenticated, and operated inside a cluster.

+## How This Fits In The ResilOps Stack

+The public ResilOps repositories are split by responsibility:

+- `resilience-lib`: the scenario runtime and validation engine
+- `resilops-agent`: the in-cluster worker that executes that runtime
+- `resilience-web`: the web application and control-plane-facing UI

+That separation is intentional.
+It keeps the validation logic, the cluster runtime, and the product surface independently inspectable and easier to contribute to.

+## How This Differs From Chaos Engineering

+This project uses some of the same mechanisms as chaos engineering, but it is not the same discipline.

+`resilops-agent` exists to run controlled, scenario-driven resilience validation.
+The goal is not broad fault exploration or random disruption.
+The goal is to gather repeatable evidence that a workload satisfies recovery and availability expectations with a bounded blast radius.

+That distinction shows up in a few ways:

+- runs are driven by explicit scenarios rather than open-ended experiments
+- execution is gated by guardrails implemented in `resilience-lib`
+- rollback and recovery verification are part of the expected workflow
+- results are meant to support release readiness, drift detection, and operational confidence
+- cluster permissions are scoped to the specific validation actions the agent must perform

+If your goal is unrestricted production fault injection, large-scale game days, or exploratory chaos programs, that is adjacent work but not the focus of this repository.

+## Repository Layout

+- `src/agent/`: application code
+- `helm/agent/`: Helm chart used to deploy the agent
+- `mockserver/`: mock control plane for local development
+- `examples/`: example workloads and scenario payloads
+- `docker/`: local image build inputs

+## Requirements

+- Python `>=3.12,<4.0`
+- Poetry
+- a Kubernetes cluster for runtime testing
+- Helm for chart rendering and installation
+- access to a checkout of `../resilience-lib` for local development workflows

+## Installation And Deployment

+The chart is published as an OCI artifact:

 ```text
 oci://ghcr.io/resilops/charts/agent
 ```

-## Customer chart usage

-The published agent chart is publicly readable from GHCR.
-Customers install it directly from the OCI registry.

 Example install: